tomcombriat/TES_8-knobs-synth/XORAND_poly/README.md

 * Low-pass filter with adjustable cutoff (4) and aftertouch
 * Standard Attack (2) and Release (1) knobs
 * Built-in analogic logarithmic volume (V)
+* Polyphony: 16 notes
+* PitchBend and aftertouch

 *Note*: numbers in parenthesis denote the knob number.